mazabou/interpretable-gcn-covid-19/index.md

 ## Write Up

+THIS IS OUR MIDTERM REPORT AND SERVES AS A PLACEHOLDER

 Below is a pdf of project.
 This write up contains these files in this listed order: Final Report, Milestone Report, Proposal

 <embed src="https://drive.google.com/uc?export=view&id=14WHRuNXix59hUl6IjyApXOXoBZPknGo7" width="830" height="1000" type="application/pdf" />